YasmineBY/Questions/README.md

 1) What is a Rest API?

+A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

 2) What is Json?

+The JSON format is often used for serializing and transmitting structured data over a network connection.
+It is used primarily to transmit data between a server and web application, serving as an alternative to XML.
+JSON is JavaScript Object Notation.

 3) What is the purpose of GSON?

+Gson is a Java library that can be used to convert Java Objects into their JSON representation.
+It can also be used to convert a JSON string to an equivalent Java object

 4) What is Firebase?

+Firebase provides a real-time database and back-end as a service.
+The service provides application developers an API that allows application data to be synchronized across clients and stored on Firebase's cloud.
+The company provides client libraries that enable integration with Android, iOS, JavaScript, Java, Objective-C, Swift and Node.js applications.
+The database is also accessible through a REST API and bindings for several JavaScript frameworks such as AngularJS, React, Ember.js and Backbone.js.
+The REST API uses the Server-Sent Events protocol, which is an API for creating HTTP connections for receiving push notifications from a server.
+Developers using the realtime database can secure their data by using the company's server-side-enforced security rules